What Are Frontotemporal Disorders?

-People can live with frontotemporal disorders for up to 10 years, sometimes longer, but it is difficult to predict the time course for an individual patient.
+Some people decline rapidly over 2 to 3 years, while others show only small changes for many years.
+Some people can live with frontotemporal disorders for up to 10 years, or even longer, but it is difficult to predict the time course for an individual patient.
 The disorders are progressive, meaning symptoms get worse over time.
 In the early stages, people may have just one type of symptom.
 As the disease progresses, other types of symptoms appear as more parts of the brain are affected.

 No cure or treatments that slow or stop the progression of frontotemporal disorders are available today.
 However, research is improving awareness and understanding of these challenging conditions.
 This progress is opening doors to better diagnosis, improved care, and, eventually, new treatments.

 Changes in the Brain

 Frontotemporal disorders affect the frontal and temporal lobes of the brain.
 They can begin in the frontal lobe, the temporal lobe, or both.
 Initially, frontotemporal disorders leave other brain regions untouched, including those that control short-term memory.